Electrical Resistivity and IP Surveys

 Electrical Resistivity Tomography (ERT)

-Electrical Resistivity Surveying (ERT) is a geophysical technique used to identify features in the subsurface by applying a current directly to the ground and measuring the voltage at receiver electrodes.
-A variety of configurations can be used, tailored to best identify the features of interest.
-Common applications include mapping infilled or voided sinkholes, identifying depth to bedrock, or locating potential groundwater resources.
+Electrical Resistivity Tomography (ERT) surveying is a geophysical technique used to identify features in the subsurface by applying a current directly to the ground and measuring the voltage at receiver electrodes.
+A variety of configurations can be used, tailored to best identify the features of interest and to provide 2D or 3D results as required.
+Common applications include mapping infilled or voided sinkholes, identifying depth to bedrock, locating mineral resources or potential groundwater targets.
 Other applications include mapping the size and extents of landfill or locating and delineating leachate plumes.

-The above image shows the results of a 3D ERT survey assessing the conductivity of a nitrate reducing permeable barrier, prior to salt water tracer experiments.
-This survey was the beginning of a complete suite of time-lapse 3D ERT surveys undertaken by Southern Geophysical working alongside Dr Andrew Binley, and was initiated by the Institute of Environmental Science and Research (ESR) in their nitrate remediation programme.
-This work is featured on our Project page ESR-Nitrate Mitigation.
+The above image shows the results of a 3D ERT survey assessing the conductivity of a nitrate reducing permeable barrier, prior to saltwater tracer experiments.
+This survey was the beginning of a complete suite of time-lapse 3D ERT surveys undertaken by Southern Geophysical working alongside Dr Andrew Binley and was initiated by PHF Science (formally known as Environmental Science and Research (ESR)) in their nitrate remediation programme.
+This work is featured on our Project page PHF Science-Nitrate Mitigation.

 Induced Polarisation (IP)